PetrHavlat/DilaxRecordConverter/README.md

 **They are great.
 I really want to work for them.**

-It reads .raw files and convert them to CSV files.
+It reads .raw files and convert them to .csv files.
 In future to PDF and other formats.

-I have localized all error messages in czech languange.
+Tool is localized in czech languange.
 In future I will localize it in english, deutsch, polski, français and español.
+I am planning to convert the tool into a library / NuGet package.

 **Tool is still under development!**